 - Other specialist legal work

 St. James’s Place have selected specialist estate administration service providers, Kings Court Trust to support estate planning for McMillan Wealth Consultants.
+Please note that this service is separate and distinct to those offered by St. James’s Place.

 If you would like to discuss your personal situation or find out more about estate planning services, please get in touch with us.